Thursday, October 9, 2025

 Reasonable Accommodations: If you require an accommodation to participate in this event, please indicate your need on your registration form.
 HPIO will work with the venue to provide reasonable and necessary accommodations.

-Continuing Education (CE): This program is being submitted to the National Association of Social Workers, The Supreme Court of Ohio and National Commission for Health Education Credentialing for 5.5 continuing education credits.
-In the event the CE applications are not approved, you will receive a full refund for your payment.
+Continuing Education (CE): This program has been submitted to the National Association of Social Workers, The Supreme Court of Ohio and National Commission for Health Education Credentialing and approved for 5.5 continuing education credits.
 Individuals signing up to receive CE will need to sign in and sign out at the registration table, and complete an evaluation to receive credit.
 Failure to do so will result in no credits being awarded.
 Refunds are not issued for failure to comply with the requirements.

 Hotels